imballinst/imballinst.dev/src/pages/blog/leveling-up-as-frontend-engineer.md

 I started working at AccelByte in March 2022.
 It seemed like a dream at first, but almost everything that I had learned previously was applicable here:

 - **Building and experimenting with various tools**: I remember during my AccelByte interview, the interviewee asked me about Gatsby.
 Since I used Gatsby for my previous blog site, I could easily explain to them my experience in using Gatsby and why I switched to Astro.
 - **Documentation**: Although AccelByte is based in Yogyakarta (Indonesia), it's kinda a distributed company as well since there are people from all over the globe.
-So, that covers PR descriptions as well as internal articles.
+So, that covers pull request descriptions as well as internal articles.
+By doing them, I'm hoping to reduce the need of someone asking me about the thing that I am doing.
+The clearer I write, then the more understanding the readers will have.
+Everything will be self service.
 - **DevOps stuff**: I had the chance to learn about Kubernetes before at Tetrate and that knowledge is very useful at AccelByte.
 I ended up writing a guide for other engineers to do various `kubectl` commands so that they could try it on their own.
 - **CI stuff**: With my prior knowledge in CI/CD, I am pretty comfortable with scripting in CI.
 It definitely helps a lot in case the DevOps team is a bit short on resources, so I could help lift their burden a bit.
 - **Communicating in English**: Asynchronous and synchronous communication.
 Two things that I learned a lot when working at Tetrate, when doing my Masters, and when working on open source stuff (only asynchronous, though).
+These definitely make me easier going through my daily tasks.
 - **npm related stuff**: This includes publishing and maintaining npm dependencies.
 Since I still maintain my datatable library, I could share my knowledge about semantic versioning and some bits about module types (UMD/CJS/ESM) with my colleagues.
+This week (at the time of writing), this knowledge even helped me to fix an urgent task.

 AccelByte appreciates curiosity and proactivity _a lot_.
 One of the feedback that I got after my probation was that my team lead didn't have to always monitor me and they could trust me in what I did, so that was really awesome to hear.
 I wouldn't have known that these 2 traits I developed during my eFishery internship times would be a major factor in my career now.

 I have been working for more than 1 year now at AccelByte.
-If there is one thing I had never done before, it was probably I now share things more frequently.
+If there is one thing I have never done before, it was probably I now share things more frequently.
 I want to help my colleagues grow together with me.
 That, and now I feel like I am more comfortable with giving people feedback.

 At the time of writing, I am a Senior Software Engineer 1.
 I know it's not much since it's my 7th year in web development.
 But, considering my shaky start to the journey, I think it's enough and I'm hungry for more!